pi-top/Further-Link/README.md

 <br>

 Basic:
+// TODO non python!
 - `start` command will start a new python process.
-The code to run can be specified in data as either a `souceScript` or `sourcePath`.
-For `sourceScript` an additional `directoryName` can be passed to specify an (uploaded) directory to run the script in, within the work dir, otherwise `/tmp` is used.
-If `sourcePath` is not absolute, it is assumed to be relative to the work dir. e.g. `data: {sourceScript:"print('hi')", directoryName: "myproject"}` or `data: {sourcePath: "myproject/run.py"}`
+This can run an existing python file or create one from the `code` data field.
+The `path` data field is used to specify the path of a python file to run, or the directory in which to create the file from `code`.
+The working directory for the python process is the directory the entrypoint file is in, or /tmp.
+If `path` is not absolute, it is assumed to be relative to the further link working directory described above.

+    e.g.
+    `data: {code:"print('hi')"}`
+    `data: {code:"print('hi')", path: "myproject"}`
+    `data: {path: "myproject/run.py"}`
+    `data: {path: "/home/pi/run.py"}`

 - `started` response is sent after a successful process `start`, has no data.
 <br>